DionatanFelipe/Shell-code-Update-and-clean-UBUNTU/README.md

  In the terminal open the folder where the files are saved and run:

- Update Ubuntu:
+ Update e upgrade Ubuntu:

 $ sudo ./'Update & Upgrade'

-Update Guix package:
+Update e upgrade Guix package:

 $ sudo ./'Update & Upgrade  GUIX'